DarkaMaul/fluffy-octo-train/docs/gear.md

 + **Our rating**: :material-star: :material-star: :material-star: :material-star: :material-star:
 + **Would bring back again**: yes

 Light, not too dark so does not attract too much tabanos.
 It proved resistant all along the trek.
-I neverused it in its shorts version during the trek.
+I never used it in its shorts version during the trek.

 #### Socks (Sealskinz)

 + **Our rating**: :material-star: :material-star: :material-star: :material-star: :material-star-outline:
 + **Would bring back again**: yes

 These socks are expensive but I liked to have them as they keep your feet dry for most river crossings.
 Once wet they are long to dry but the inner part can dry overnight.
-The problem is that if holes appears in it, the water gets stuck with your feet... so you asolutely need to replace them.
+The problem is that if holes appears in it, the water gets stuck with your feet... so you asolutely need to replace them when damaged.

 ## Gear modifications during the trip